 Jim Quinn received his M.A. in fiction in 2000.
 Quinn's books of fiction include Shoot Me Like an Irish Soldier (Pudding House Press, 2004), and Campaign Alice (Mixed Media, 1971).
 The title-novella of his short story book Men In Love was a semi-finalist in the William Faulkner Prize in the Novella.
 His story "The Present by Rosa Luxemburg Madder" was published in the Western Humanities Review.
 Other of his stories have been published in a wide variety of journals.
 Quinn’s non-fiction books include Never Eat Out on a Saturday Night (Dolphin 1983), American Tongue and Cheek (Pantheon, 1981), and Word of Mouth (Lippincott, 1972).
 He has received a grant from the Pennsylvania Council on the Arts for his fiction, as well as many prizes.

 Deborah Richards received her M.A. in poetry in 2000.
 Her thesis manuscript, Last One Out was published by Subpress in 2002.
 Her chapbook Parable was published by Leroy Press, 2001.
 Her poems have appeared in Chain, HOW2, XCP: Cross Cultural Poetics, Nocturnes and Encyclopedia, volume 1.
 An interview “An Accumulation of Things Happening” and poems appeared in Callaloo, vol. 27, no. 4 special issue on “Contemporary African-American Poetry: A New Wave.”
 She is featured on the CD Women in the Avant Garde put out by Narrow House Recordings.
+Her work has been featured in Against Expression: An Anthology of Conceptual Writing.
 She currently lives in London.

-Don Riggs received his M.A. in poetry in 1997, after already having completed a Ph.D. in Comparative Literature from University of North Carolina.
-He has published several articles in the Journal for the Fantastic in the Arts, and is actively engaged in research and teaching in Science Fiction literature.
+Don Riggs received his M.A. in poetry in 1997.
+His book of sonnets, Bilateral Asymmetry, was published in 2014.
 His poetry has appeared in many publications, including 16th Century Journal, Journal of the Fantastic in the Arts, Painted Bride Quarterly, xib and ixnay.
+He has several articles in the Journal for the Fantastic in the Arts, and is actively engaged in research and teaching in Science Fiction literature.
 He is the Co-Editor of and featured poet in the book Uncommonplaces: Poems of the Fantastic.
 He is the Editor of Lamont B. Steptoe's A Long Movie of Shadows and translated Chinese Poetic Writing by Francois Cheng.
-At Drexel, Dr. Riggs teaches several courses for the Department of English and Philosophy, including Science Fiction Literature, Philosophy in Literature, Renaissance and Enlightenment Literature, Creative Writing, Visions in Writing, and Freshman Writing.
+Dr. Riggs teaches several courses for the Department of English and Philosophy at Drexel University, including Science Fiction Literature, Philosophy in Literature, Renaissance and Enlightenment Literature, Creative Writing, Visions in Writing, and Freshman Writing.

 Michael Rizza received his M.A. in fiction in 1998.
 In 2003 he received a fellowship from the New Jersey Council on the Arts for his fiction.